acl-org/ACLPUB/docs/final-version.md

       </li>
       <li>
       Using Adobe Acrobat.
 Open the PDF, navigate to File, Properties..., Description.
-The field labeled "Page Size" should read 8.27 × 11.69 inches in.
+The field labeled "Page Size" should read 8.27 × 11.69 in.

       </li>
       </ul>